nayananaik123/Team_Enlighten_EduAIthon/README.md

 ## 🤝 Team

 **Team Enlighten**
-A passionate group of developers, designers, and AI enthusiasts committed to transforming education through technology.
+A passionate group of developers, designers, and AI enthusiasts committed to transforming education through technology

----

-## 📄 License

-This project is licensed under the MIT License.

----

 ## Security Notes